A man watching the sunrise | 5 Essential Benefits of Behavioral Therapy for Improved Mental Health Treatment

 Learn how to stigma around mental health care is changing and why mental healthcare is for everyone.

 Coping strategies are actions or thought processes you perform when presented with an unpleasant or stressful situation or emotion.
-Developing coping strategies is quite an involved process, as it requires understanding what triggers the negative emotions you experience, and why it triggers them.
+Developing coping strategies is quite an involved process, as it requires understanding what triggers the negative emotions you experience and why it triggers them.
 From there, you can determine healthy actions or thought processes to diffuse or avoid the negative emotions that come with those triggers.

-While getting help to navigate current situations is very helpful, therapists can also help you to process past events.
+While getting help to navigate current situations is very helpful, therapists can also help you process past events.
 Most people have experienced trauma at some point in their lives.
 Trauma can significantly impact a person’s emotional, social, and physical well-being, in addition to their overall functioning.
 Talking through and processing traumatic events in a safe and trusting environment can help you heal from those experiences.
 Of course, if you aren’t comfortable with talking about your trauma, you do not have to.
 However, your therapist will be ready for you to do so when you are.

-Even if you had past experiences that weren’t necessarily traumatic, but were still stressful or confusing, it can be beneficial to discuss them with a therapist.
+Even if you had past experiences that weren’t necessarily traumatic but were still stressful or confusing, it can be beneficial to discuss them with a therapist.
 Doing so can help you gain a deeper understanding of your actions and motivations.
 That insight can allow you to navigate future situations in ways that decrease your stress and confusion.

 The powerful results of combining TMS with psychotherapy.